PERTH PROPERTY INSPECTIONS VISUAL BUILDING INSPECTION REPORT

 7.6 The report remains the property of Perth Property Inspections until full payment is received or defaults are reclaimed at the clients cost.

-7.7 The client acknowledges that in booking the inspection they agree to the Terms & Conditions listed, that the inspection will be carried out in accordance with this agreement and cancelations at short notice may incur a minimum charge.
+7.7 The client acknowledges that in booking the inspection they agree to the Terms & Conditions listed, that the inspection will be carried out in accordance with this agreement and cancelations at short notice may incur a charge of up to 50% of the inspection fee.